spryker/spryker-docs/docs/pbc/all/discount-management/whats-changed-in-discount-management.md

 **Improvements**

-* Introduced `DiscountPromotionFacade::postUpdateDiscount()` to save promotion discount after discount is updated.
+* Introduced `DiscountPromotionFacade::postUpdateDiscount()` to save the promotion discount after discount is updated.
-* Introduced `DiscountPromotionDiscountPostUpdatePlugin` to save promotion discount after discount is updated.
+* Introduced `DiscountPromotionDiscountPostUpdatePlugin` to save the promotion discount after discount is updated.

 ## July 4th, 2022